codingMustache/codingMustache/README.md

 ## Joke of the Day

-A dad washes his car with his son.
-But after a while, the son says, "why can't you just use a sponge?"
+What do you do when you see a space man?
+Park your car, man.

 ## Daily Trivia

-What was the first commerically available computer processor?
+Who is the founder of Palantir?
- 1. Intel 4004
+ 1. Peter Thiel
- 2. TMS 1000
+ 2. Jack Dorsey
- 3. Intel 486SX
+ 3. Marc Benioff
- 4. AMD AM386
+ 4. Mark Zuckerberg

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  Peter Thiel
 </details>